hackanoho/hackanoho.github.io/index.md

 * Breakfast 8-9am
 * In the morning sessions, guests will discuss an interesting current project, with plenty of time for questions and discussion
 * About 12:30 Lunch
-* The afternoon sessions will be based more around useful skills for working with data.
+* The afternoon sessions will be based more around useful skills for working in tech or with data.
 * 7pm More kai

 **Sunday**